-You still save costs compared to onshore or in-house, but your hourly billables would be higher when compared to offshore vendors.
-You have to do extra due diligence in terms of quality of work and vendor capabilities to ensure the quality of deliverables would be worth the added cost.
+You still save costs compared to onshore or in-house, but your hourly billables would be higher compared to offshore vendors.
+You have to do extra due diligence regarding the quality of work and vendor capabilities to ensure the quality of deliverables would be worth the added cost.

 Nearshoring reduces your choices when it comes to choosing vendors.
-As your talent pool is reduced, you might have a tough time finding the skilled professionals your project requires.
+As your talent pool is reduced, you might have difficulty finding the skilled professionals your project requires.

-To learn more about nearshore read our blog What is a Nearshore Company? to make a right choice.
+To learn more about nearshore, read our blog What is a Nearshore Company? to make the right choice.

 Software professionals belonging to far-off offshore destinations such as India, Russia, Ukraine, China, and the Philippines are available for less than half the hourly wages compared to those located in the U.S., Canada, and other developed countries.